Journey in a software world…

 My analysis is that what was slow in the feature is threefold:

 I fixed the first two points by attacking directly the database to fetch the parameters and tags, keeping them in hash instead of objects.
-This saves a large number of database request and at the same time it prevents a large number of ruby objects to be created (it should even save some memory).
+This saves a large number of database requests and at the same time it prevents a large number of ruby objects to be created (it should even save some memory).

 The last point was fixed by imposing a strict order (although not completely correct, but still better that how it was) in the way the tags are assigned to resources.